 A map of the Hochkeil hike (get it on Alltrails)

-If you're fond of watching the sunrise or sunset, this is the ideal summit to venture to.
+Pro tip: If you're fond of watching the sunrise or sunset, this is the ideal summit for you.
 Even in terms of terrain, the path isn't particularly rocky, allowing it to be completed by moonlight or headlamp.
-For me, ascending Hochkeil ranks among the most beautiful hikes I've experienced in the Alps, and I warmly recommend it.

 This hike isn't exactly a leisurely stroll around Zell am See’s town square (the city that you can base yourself for this hike), but you won’t feel like one bad step and your life will be over, either.
 As the name suggests, you'll head to the Krimml Waterfall.
 The Krimml Waterfalls, with a total height of 380 m (1,247 ft), are the highest waterfalls in all of Europe.